b1lodHand/absent-dialogues/README.md

 >[!TIP]
 > You can find more information about my person system at: https://github.com/b1lodHand/absent-people

 ## Fundamentals <a name = "fund"></a>

+Now you know the basics.
+But there are a few more you need to know.
+This tool is based on **nodes**.
+Below, you'll find descriptions of every node.

 ### Root Node
 ![Imgur Image](https://imgur.com/FwGmUyj.png)